 The CernVM File System (CernVM-FS) is a read-only file system designed to deliver scientific software onto virtual machines and physical worker nodes in a fast, scalable, and reliable way.
 Files and file metadata are downloaded on demand and aggressively cached.
 For the distribution of files, CernVM-FS uses a standard HTTP [BernersLee96] [Fielding99] transport, which allows exploitation of a variety of web caches, including commercial content delivery networks.
 CernVM-FS ensures data authenticity and integrity over these possibly untrusted caches and connections.
 The CernVM-FS software comprises client-side software to mount “CernVM-FS repositories” (similar to AFS volumes) as well as a server-side toolkit to create such distributable CernVM-FS repositories.

 The first implementation of CernVM-FS was based on grow-fs [Compostella10] [Thain05], which was originally provided as one of the private file system options available in Parrot.
 Ever since the design evolved and diverged, taking into account the works on HTTP- Fuse [Suzaki06] and content-delivery networks [Freedman03] [Nygren10] [Tolia03].
 Its current implementation provides the following key features:

-- Use of the the Fuse kernel module that comes with in-kernel caching of file attributes
+Use of the Fuse kernel module that comes with in-kernel caching of file attributes

 On the client, only data and metadata of the software releases that are actually used are downloaded and cached.